Chris-Perkins/Lifting-Buddy/README.md

 ##### Explanations
 * <b>Workout Start Rework</b> - I just think it looks ugly.
 Not sure how to rework it.
-* <b>Workout Tab Cell Rework</b> - Current implementation is pretty mundane.
-Going to make each view more useful.
 * <b>Optional exercise in workout</b> - The user should be able to set exercises as "optional" within a workout.
 However, I'm still not comfortable with performing realm migrations (the app tends to crash when I attempt to do so)
 * <b>PGM Max -> Best Conversion</b> - Sometimes, the user wants the lowest possible value instead of the highest possible value (think assisted pullups, etc).
 To do so, I want progressionmethods to have a "max/min is best" option.
 This also requires pgms to undergo a realm migration.
 * <b>Last session comparison graph</b> - Would be neat to graph the previous session's results compared to current session results.
 Would likely be implemented in the summary view as a button.